bc913/efcore101/Doc/OneToOne.md

 // Client
 var em = new Employee("Osman");
+context.AddEmployee(em); // not required
-context.AddEmployee(em); // Make it track before associating it to the dependent
+// Make it track before associating it to the dependent
 // otherwise it will throw UNIQUE id constraint exception var addr = new Address("Istanbul", em);
 context.AddAddress(addr);